 What are my treatment options?

-Varicocele embolization is a minimally invasive procedure performed by an interventional radiologist, is as effective as surgery with less risk, less pain and less recovery time.
-Patients considering surgical treatment should also get a second opinion from an interventional radiologist to ensure they know all of their treatment options.
+Varicocele embolization is a minimally invasive procedure performed by an interventional radiologist, and is as effective as surgery with less risk, less pain and less recovery time.
+Patients considering surgical treatment should also get a second opinion from us at the Vascular Institute of Virginia or another interventional radiologist to ensure they know all of their treatment options.

 Unlike varicocele surgery, embolization requires no incision, stitches, or general anesthesia.
 In addition, embolization patients almost never require overnight admission to the hospital and several studies have shown that embolization is just as effective as surgery.
 Studies have also shown that embolization patients return to full activities in a day or two, but varicocele surgery patients may need to avoid strenuous activity for several days or even weeks.
 Some complications of varicocele surgery, such as hydrocele (fluid around that testicle) and infection are virtually unheard of after embolization.